derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/11/2022 16:22:41 : 3 Database Admins walked into a NoSQL bar.
+11/11/2022 16:22:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does 'Emacs' stand for?
-'Exclusively used by middle aged computer scientists.'
+A good programmer is someone who always looks both ways before crossing a one-way street.
 <!-- replace-with-joke ends -->